 Textile Design

+Textile designers create the patterns, prints, and textures for a piece of cloth.
 They create many tiny ‘points’ that show where the colours need to be.
-They have to analyse different materials to find the best one for the cloth they want to make.
+They choose the colours for the pattern and select the best yarns for the cloth they want to make.

 Patterns and Programs